 Canada’s Dairy Supply During COVID-19 Outbreak

 Providing Canadians with a continuous and ample supply of nutritious dairy products while protecting employees’ health is the top priority of dairy processors throughout Canada’s response to COVID-19.
-Currently, dairy processors are reporting no major disruptions to the dairy supply chain.

 How is COVID-19 affecting dairy processing capacity in Canada?

 For their part, dairy processors across the country have been responding to federal and provincial calls to support social distancing in order to flatten the COVID-19 curve, while also ensuring that operations continue with limited or no disruption to the food supply chain.
 Dairy plants have business continuity plans and crisis management teams in place to protect the health of their employees while continuing to serve Canadians.
-At present, only essential production and warehouse staff are coming to work; all office staff have been advised to work remotely.

 By nature of a food processing plant, very strict hygienic measures are already in place to support federal and provincial food safety requirements.
 Many processors are enhancing health measures to protect those essential staff who come to work every day in order to serve Canadians.